irvanrahmanto/irvanrahmanto/README.md

 ## Hi there 👋

 🌱 Welcome to my Github!
-Introduce my name is **Irvan Naufali Rahmanto** I having 2 years working experience in IT Industry & Software Development 👨🏻‍💻
+Introduce my name is **Irvan Naufali Rahmanto** I having 2 years working experience in IT Industry & Software Development 👨🏻‍💻&ensp;
-🔭 I'm currently working as **Frontend Software Engineer** 📫 How to reach me: If you are interested in getting to know me, let's connet on [Linkedin](https://www.linkedin.com/in/irvanrahmanto/) profile
+🔭 I'm currently working as **Frontend Software Engineer** &ensp;
+📫 How to reach me: If you are interested in getting to know me, let's connet on [Linkedin](https://www.linkedin.com/in/irvanrahmanto/) profile &ensp;

 <img src="https://api.visitorbadge.io/api/visitors?path=https%3A%2F%2Fgithub.com%2Firvanrahmanto%2Firvanrahmanto&label=MY%20VISITORS&labelColor=%23555555&countColor=%23F0B354" />